John Nelson (merchant): Land deals

 During 1690, John Nelson bought all of the property from the tenants on Long Island with the exception of four and one-half acres owned by Thomas Stanberg, a shopkeeper from Boston.
 Stanberg was one of the original tenants on Long Island.
 Nelson was well connected politically, being a close relative of Sir Thomas Temple and the husband of Elizabeth Tailer, the niece of Lieutenant Governor William Stoughton and sister to Lieutenant Governor William Tailer.
 On 4 June, Nelson mortgaged his Long Island property to William and Benjamin Browne from Salem, Massachusetts, for 1,200 pounds.
 Henry Mare managed the Brownes' house and land on Long Island.

 Capture by the French

 In 1691, in the Naval battle off St. John, John Nelson was captured by the French while on a trading or privateering voyage to Acadia, and was imprisoned in Quebec.
 It was common for local privateers to receive commissions in Boston but were considered pirates by the other nations of the world, especially the French and Spanish, who were the superpowers at the time.

 While in prison, Nelson learned about secret French plans for attacks against the Massachusetts colonies.
 Nelson discreetly informed the Massachusetts authorities of this information from his prison cell.
 For this act, Nelson was punished by being transported across the Atlantic Ocean to the Bastille prison in France.
 In 1702, after ten years of imprisonment, his relative, Sir Purbeck Temple, obtained his release.
 Nelson immediately returned home to Nelson's Island (Long Island) as a local hero.
+In 1696 he communicated a "a scheme for the reduction of Canada" to the British authorities.